devcontainers/spec/docs/specs/devcontainer-features.md

 This property is defined in an individual feature's `devcontainer-feature.json` file by the feature author.  `installsAfter` allows an author to provide the tooling hints on loose dependencies between Features.

 > This property is mostly useful for optimizing build time (by reordering the Feature installation to reduce installing a required CLI twice, for example).
-Ideally, all Features should be able fully install themselve without requiring another Feature be pre-installed.
+Ideally, all Features should be able to fully install themselves without requiring another Feature to be pre-installed.

 After `overrideFeatureInstallOrder` is resolved, any remaining Features that declare an `installsAfter` must be installed after the Features declared in the property, provided that the Features have also been declared in the `features` property.